n-long/mito_assembly_annotation/README.md

 `python mito_anno.py`

-Output will be in same directory containing gene annotation in FASTA and GFF format (output name matches input)
+Output filenames will match input files.
+Assembled mitochondrial genome will have suffix `-scaffolds.fa` gene annotation in FASTA and GFF format

-####Parallelized version
+####Parallelized version -- coming soon!

-Coming soon!
+Script contains most of the code to get working, however priority is low until thesis is written.